Top quark effects in composite vector pair production at the LHC: Chiral Lagrangian with massive spin one fields, scalar singlet and SM fermions.

-Summarizing, in the framework of strongly interacting dynamics for EWSB, the interactions among the composite scalar singlet, composite triplet of heavy vectors and the SM gauge bosons and SM fermions can be described by the following model independent $SU(2)_L\times SU(2)_R/SU(2)_{L+R}$ Chiral Lagrangian: \be \La_{\text{eff}}=\La_{\chi}+\La^{V}_{\text{kin}}+\La^{V}_{\text{int}}+\La_{h}+\La_{h-V}. \ee Here the following assumptions have been made: \begin{enumerate} \item Before weak gauging, the Lagrangian responsible for EWSB has a $SU(2) _{L}\times SU(2) _{R}$ global symmetry which is spontaneously broken by the new strong dynamics down to the $SU(2)_{L+R}$ custodial group.
-The spontaneous breaking of the global symmetry also leads to the breaking of the standard electroweak gauge symmetry, $SU(2)_L\times U(1)_Y$, down to the electromagnetic $U(1)$. \item The strong dynamics produces a composite triplet of heavy vectors degenerate in mass belonging to the $SU(2)_{L+R}$ adjoint representation and a composite scalar singlet under $SU(2)_{L+R}$. \item Only one vector triplet $V_{\mu}^{a}$ of the $SU\left(2\right)_{L+R}$ group has a mass below the cut-off $\Lambda\approx 3\,\text{TeV}$, while the parity odd heavy vectors are integrated out.
-The new $V$ states couple to fermions only via SM gauge interactions. \item The scalar singlet is assumed to be light with mass of the order $m_{h}\lesssim v$.
-This scalar singlet interacts with the Standard Model gauge bosons and fermions only via weak gauging and (proto)-Yukawa couplings, respectively. \end{enumerate}
+\ee where $u_{\mu}=u^{\dag}_{\mu}=iu^{\dag}D_{\mu}U u^{\dag}$.
+A composite scalar singlet which could be a Strongly Interacting Light Higgs (SILH) boson in the sense of \cite{ggpr} or a more complicated object arising from an unknown strong dynamics is also considered.
+The Lagrangian which includes the kinetic and mass terms for the scalar as well as the interactions of this scalar with the Goldstone bosons, SM gauge fields and SM fermions is given by \cite{Contino:2010} \be \La_{h}=\f{1}{2}\demub h \demua h +\f{m_{h}^{2}}{2}h^{2}+\f{v^{2}}{4}\left<D_{\mu}U\(D^{\mu}U\)^{\dag}\right>\(2a\f{h}{v}+b\f{h^{2}}{v^{2}}\)- \frac{v}{\sqrt{2}} \sum_{i,j} \left( \bar u_L^{(i)} d_L^{(i)} \right) U \left( 1+ c\, \frac{h}{v}\right) + h.c. \ee where $\lambda_{ij}^u$ and $\lambda_{ij}^d$ are the up and down type quarks Yukawa couplings, respectively.
+The Lagrangian $\La_{h-V}$ which describes the interaction between the scalar and the heavy vector $V$ is \cite{Carcamo:2010} \be \La_{h-V}=\f{dv}{8g_{V}^{2}}h\left<V_{\mu}V^{\mu}\right>. \ee Here $a$, $b$, $c$, $d$, $g_V$ and $g_K$ are dimensionless constants~\footnote{In general $c$ will be a matrix in flavor space, but in the following it is assumed for simplicity that it is proportional to unity in the basis in which the mass matrix is diagonal.
+This guarantees the absence of flavor changing neutral effects originated from the tree level exchange of $h$.}.
+Summarizing, in the framework of strongly interacting dynamics for EWSB, the interactions among the composite scalar singlet, composite triplet of heavy vectors and the SM gauge bosons and SM fermions can be described by the following model independent $SU(2)_L\times SU(2)_R/SU(2)_{L+R}$ chiral Lagrangian: \be \La_{\text{eff}}=\La_{\chi}+\La^{V}_{\text{kin}}+\La^{V}_{\text{int}}+\La_{h}+\La_{h-V}. \ee Here the following assumptions have been made: \begin{enumerate} \item Before weak gauging, the Lagrangian responsible for EWSB has a $SU(2) _{L}\times SU(2) _{R}$ global symmetry which is spontaneously broken by the new strong dynamics down to the $SU(2)_{L+R}$ custodial group.
+The spontaneous breaking of the global symmetry also leads to the breaking of the standard electroweak gauge symmetry, $SU(2)_L\times U(1)_Y$, down to the electromagnetic $U(1)$. \item The strong dynamics produces a composite triplet of heavy vectors degenerate in mass belonging to the $SU(2)_{L+R}$ adjoint representation and a composite scalar singlet under $SU(2)_{L+R}$. \item Only one vector triplet $V_{\mu}^{a}$ of the $SU\left(2\right)_{L+R}$ group has a mass below the cut-off $\Lambda\approx 3\,\text{TeV}$, while the parity odd heavy vectors are integrated out since they are assumed to be heavier than the heavy vectors.
+The new $V$ states couple to fermions only via SM gauge interactions. \item The light scalar singlet of mass $m_{h}=125$ GeV interacts with the Standard Model gauge bosons and fermions only via weak gauging and (proto)-Yukawa couplings, respectively. \end{enumerate} In the model under consideration, the interactions among the heavy vector states and with the Standard Model gauge fields and Goldstone bosons have been discussed in Ref.\cite{Barbieri:2010}, the interaction between the scalar and the heavy vector $V$ has been studied in Ref.\cite{Carcamo:2010} while the interactions between the composite scalar and the SM particles have been introduced in Ref.\cite{Contino:2010}.
+It is worth to mention that the custodial symmetry $SU(2)_{L+R}$ keeps the heavy vectors at the same mass at tree level; however, the operator involving $2V$'s with one $B$ (third term in expression (\ref{LVint})) generates a splitting between the neutral and charged heavy vector masses at one loop level.
+Besides that, the effective $SU(2)_L\times SU(2)_R/SU(2)_{L+R}$ chiral Lagrangian given in (\ref{lvector}) is invariant under parity at tree level, but at one loop level the breaking of parity takes place in an analogous way as the anomalous $U(1)_A$ breaking in QCD.
+This breaking of parity results in different masses for the vectors and axial vectors.
+In analogy with QCD, the fact that the heavy vectors (analogous to the $\rho$ meson) are lighter than the heavy axial vectors (analogous to the $a_1$ meson) is due in part to the higher orbital angular momentum and spin of the heavy axial vectors.